apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer.md

 ### The Magic Committer

-The "Magic" committer does its work through "magic" in the filesystem: attempts to write to specifci "magic" paths are interpreted as writes to a parent directory *which are not to be completed*.
+The "Magic" committer does its work through "magic" in the filesystem: attempts to write to specific "magic" paths are interpreted as writes to a parent directory *which are not to be completed*.
 When the output stream is closed, the information needed to complete the write is saved in the magic directory.
 The task committer saves the list of these to a directory for the